letolabs/the-little-cloud-foundry-book/en/cf.md

 Current languages supported: Ruby, Java, NodeJS, PHP

+Perl support has been added by ActiveState, but has not yet been upstreamed into the open source project.

 Frameworks supported: Rails, Spring, etc..

 Python and Perl supported in forks but not yet upstreamed.